skonfig/extra/type/__matrix_synapse/man.rst

   The worker that is used to run background tasks (e.g. cleaning up expired data).
 If not provided this defaults to the main process.

+outbound-federation-worker
+  Worker to be used for sending federation requests.
+Can be specified multiple times.
+Disables sending outbound federation requests from the master process.

 registration-shared-secret
   If set, allows registration of standard or admin accounts by anyone who has the shared secret, even if registration is otherwise disabled.